opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 Custom routing can lead to uneven data distribution across shards, resulting in some shards returning zero results, which reduces the total number of hybridized results.

-### Some shards may contain all the relevant results
+Additionally, some shards may contain all the relevant results.
 If a shard contains more than 20 results per subquery, it can still return only 20 results (based on `pagination_depth`).
 As a result, the coordinator node will receive fewer results for hybridization, reducing the final search result size.

-### Recommendations
+### Summary: Recommendations

-Follow these recommendations to optimize hybrid search for efficiency, ensuring high relevance while maintaining performance:
+In summary, follow these recommendations to optimize hybrid search for efficiency, ensuring high relevance while maintaining performance:

 * **Avoid deep pagination**: Hybrid search is optimized for relevance, not exhaustive pagination.
 For deep pagination needs, consider using traditional search methods like `bool` or `match` queries.
 * **Distribute data evenly**: Balance shards during indexing to ensure better query efficiency and minimize the need for high `pagination_depth` values.